TobyCeballos/odin_docs/docs/miscellaneous/print-templates.md

 # Print Templates

-The Print Template feature in Frappe Books allows you to create personalized print templates for [Invoices](/transactions/sales-invoices#printing-the-sales-invoice) and a few other [Entries](/transactions/transactional-entries).
+The Print Template feature in OdinPOS allows you to create personalized print templates for [Invoices](/transactions/sales-invoices#printing-the-sales-invoice) and a few other [Entries](/transactions/transactional-entries).